mach-composer/mach-composer-cli/docs/src/topics/integrations/plugin-system.md

 services to MACH composer, we've introduced a plug-in system that allows anyone to create a plugin.

-If a plug-in is not availale on the `$PATH`, MACH composer will try to fetch the plugin from the location that's given in the configuration.
+If a plug-in is not available on the `$PATH`, MACH composer will try to fetch the plugin from the location that's given in the configuration.
 We use GitHub releases for hosting plug-ins.
 Any GitHub organisation and repository can be used to host a plugin.

-The officially supported plug-ins are hosted at the [MACH composer github organization](https://github.com/mach-composer?q=plugin&type=all&language=&sort=).
+The officially supported plug-ins are hosted at the [MACH composer GitHub organization](https://github.com/mach-composer?q=plugin&type=all&language=&sort=).

-In order to add the AWS and Sentry plugins to your MACH composer configuration, add the the below configuration to your MACH composer YAML configuration.
+In order to add the AWS and Sentry plugins to your MACH composer configuration, add the below configuration to your MACH composer YAML configuration.

 ```yaml
 mach_composer: